 The effects of late season usage on cool season grasses

-Take the opportunity now to take a second look at pastures/hay fields.
-Four to six inches of green growth is the minimum suggested height prior to entering dormancy.
+If you’re still grazing, keep in mind that four to six inches of green growth is the minimum suggested height prior to entering dormancy.
 Plants with less regrowth often don’t have the photosynthetic capacity to simultaneously produce top and root growth, meaning root systems may be weakened going in to dormancy.
 A weakened root system now may result in slower green up – and potential yield reductions – in the future.